Hilti-Research/hilti-slam-challenge-2021/README.md

 [Coming soon]

 ## Submission Format
 Each participant should submit the estimated trajectories for the above datasets and a report describing the adopted method.
-Send your results to [Michael Helmberger](mailto:michael.helmberger@hilti.com?subject=[HILTI%20SLAM%20Challenge]%20Submission%20Team). **Submissions are not automatically published** – you can review the results and decide whether to publish by yourself.
+Send your results to [Michael](mailto:michael.helmberger@hilti.com?subject=[HILTI%20SLAM%20Challenge]%20Submission%20Team). **Submissions are not automatically published** – you can review the results and decide whether to publish by yourself.
 Submissions can also be withdrawn completely.

 ### Estimated Trajectories
 The estimated trajectories should be stored in plain text files in the following format: